Background pattern

 • severe skin reactionssuch as:

-• blistering of the skin, mouth, eyes, and other moist areas of the body (genitals) (Stevens-Johnson syndrome),
+• blisters on the skin, mouth, eyes, and other moist surfaces of the body (genital areas) (Stevens-Johnson syndrome),

-• red, palpable patches on the skin caused by inflammation of small blood vessels (leukocytoclastic vasculitis),
+• red patches on the skin caused by inflammation of small blood vessels (leukocytoclastic vasculitis),

 • red rash on many parts of the body and/or loss of the outer layer of the skin (toxic epidermal necrolysis).

-Inform your doctor immediatelyif you experience any of the following side effects:
+Tell your doctor immediatelyif you suffer from any of the following side effects:

 • inflammation in the eyes, usually with pain, redness, and sensitivity to light,

-• jawbone degeneration associated with delayed healing, often after a tooth extraction,
+• degeneration of the jawbone associated with delayed healing, often after a tooth extraction,

-• difficulty swallowing, chest pain, and heartburn or worsening of heartburn if you already have it.
+• pain and difficulty swallowing, chest pain, and heartburn or worsening of heartburn if it already exists.

-• indigestion, dizziness, stomach pain, cramps, or discomfort, constipation, feeling full, bloating, diarrhea,
+• indigestion, feeling dizzy, stomach pain, cramps or discomfort in the stomach, constipation, feeling full, swelling, diarrhea,

 • bone, muscle, or joint pain,